bcholodenko/ftools-python/README.md

 This downgrades the check to a printed warning instead of stopping.
-Nothing else changes - the actual section data is read/written exactly the same way.
-Since `pack` always recalculates the checksum field from scratch when saving, the output of the second command above will have a *correct* checksum even though the input didn't - if no other edits were made, every byte except that checksum field will be identical to the input.
+Nothing else changes - the actual section data is read/written exactly the same way, and `pack`'s output will have a correct checksum either way.
 The same `--ignore-crc` flag is available on `vbfeditor.py`, `imagefsunpacker.py`, and `imgunpacker.py`.

 ---